labex-labs/open-source-labs/flask/flask-tutorial/lab-blueprints-and-views/step3.md

-# Create the First View: Register
+# Implement Registration View

-The first view we will create is the registration view.
-This view will handle requests to the `/auth/register` URL.
-It will display a form for users to fill out and handle the submission of the form.
+Now, let's implement the registration view in `flaskr/auth.py`.
+This view will render a registration form and handle form submission.

 ```python
 # flaskr/auth.py